jsom1/jsom1.github.io/_walkthroughs/Horizontall.md

     terminal.cmdloop()
 ``````

-We see the exloit first determines the version by making a GET request to */admin/init*.
+We see the exploit first determines the version by making a GET request to */admin/init*.
 We can do the check manually and finally get the version!

 <div class="img_container">
 ![strapi version]({{https://jsom1.github.io/}}/_images/htb_hor_version.png)